Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 ### Testing and validation.

--------------Because the primary the goal of the website is to link the users infomration with the skill, we decided to postpone tests like usability and instead carry out a conexion module acceptance test.--------------
+Because the primary the goal of the website is to link the users infomration with the skill, we decided to postpone tests like usability and instead carry out a conexion module acceptance test.

 During the second sprint, 4 types of tests were agreed between the Product Owner and the Scrum Masters throughout the project: module connection test, acceptance test, functionality test and usability test.
 However, their realization could vary according to the constraints of the defined deliverable percentage.